klouderone/kiwi-split/README.md

-# Kiwi 36 Split
+# The Kiwi 36 Split
-The kiwi split is the perfect split keyboard for beginners, while also being packed full of features such as USB-C interconnect, battery support and nice!view support.
+The kiwi 36 split is the perfect split keyboard for absolute beginners, while also being packed full of features such as USB-C interconnect, battery support and 3 kinds of switches.
+The kiwi 36 is easy to build, having the option to use mostly through-hole components, and bigger pads for surface mount components.

 The kiwi is a minimalist board, aimed to be as compact as possible, yet very easy to build, with the ability to use either leaded diodes or surface mount diodes.
 It is inteneded to be used with home row-mods.